BrainNetworksCourse/brain-networks-course/setup/README.md

 ```

 You may need to commit any changes you have made to other files in your repo, or use ```git checkout <filename>``` to pull a clean version if you don't need to keep the changes.

+Once you have done this it should pull down the new Vagrantfile, and you can then run ```vagrant provision``` in the main repo directory which will rerun the provisioning and install any new software.